INTRODUCTION

 - is stored and processed encrypted, each time with a different key

-- WE DO NOT STORE NOR PROCESS ANY OF YOUR Be-Maps data : all your data stays on your group's email and devices
+NOTE: WE DO NOT STORE NOR PROCESS ANY OF YOUR Be-Maps app data, all the data stays on your group's email (in-transit) and devices

 Privacy Policy Details